foundata/ansible-collection-acmesh/roles/run/README.md

 # Ansible role: `foundata.acmesh.run`

-The `foundata.acmesh.run` Ansible role (part if the `foundata.acmesh` Ansible collection).
+The `foundata.acmesh.run` Ansible role (part of the `foundata.acmesh` Ansible collection).
 It provides automated management of ACME certificates using acme.sh.